 Acknowledgement of TUM Members

 Professors of the Department of Informatics enjoy a high standing in the research community.
-Four faculty members were honoured with the Gottfried Wilhelm Leibniz Prize, the most important research award in Germany.
+Five faculty members were honoured with the Gottfried Wilhelm Leibniz Prize, the most important research award in Germany.
 Two professors were awarded the IEEE Computer Pioneer Award; the award is regarded as the “Nobel Prize” in Informatics.
 In addition, TUM informatics professionals received the most significant distinction for Informatics in Germany – the Konrad Zuse Medal.
 Several TUM Informatics professors are members of the Bavarian Academy of Sciences and Humanities, of the German Academy of Natural Sciences Leopoldina, and of the National Academy of Science and Engineering acatech.
 Furthermore, there exists a great variety of additional acknowledgements.

 To the awards